Carrooi/Node-DependencyInjection/README.md

 * 2.1.1
 	+ Hints has exactly the same syntax as arguments configuration
+	+ Inject method's second argument is args, not scope (BC break!)

 * 2.1.0
 	+ Added [config](https://github.com/sakren/node-easy-configuration) object do DIConfigurator